Skip to content

 When an app is open, the icon shows at the right of it.
 If you right click on it, the app will be pined and will be there even if it is not opened.

 The overview is a widget where you can see the current workspaces and the apps of each workspaces.
+You can drag and drop apps between workspaces and close them with middle click.

 This widget is also an app launcher.
 Search for the app you want to open, then press enter or click on it.
 The search bar is also a calculator, a web search and a convertor.